sailesh-ramayanam/soochi/react/render-component/question.md

 # Description
+Render the text `I am learning React.
+My life is getting better.`.
+You would already know how to do it using `HTML/CSS/JS`.
+In this assignment, you must use `React`.

+# Requirements

-## Functional requirements
+## UI requirements

-1. Render the react Learner component inside App component.
-2. The Learner component should return a single p tag
-3. the textContent inside the p tag should exactly be equal to the following content inside quotations, `I am learning React.
+1. The page should display the text `I am learning React.
 My life is getting better.`

+## Other requirements

+1. The text must be rendered by `Learner` component.
+2. The text must be rendered in a `p` tag.
+3. tThe rendered text must exactly match the text given above (including case, punctuation and white space).

 # Sample UI